Robert Pigott (radical): Biography

-Pigott was enraptured by the French revolution, especially in its more extravagant aspects.
-He protested against Sieyès's press bill, and published his protest, which he had read to the revolutionary club at Lyons.
+Pigott was enraptured by the French Revolution, especially in its more extravagant aspects.
+He protested against Sieyès's press bill, and published his protest, which he had read to the revolutionary club at Lyon.
 In an appendix to this he advocated a vegetarian diet for prisoners as being calculated to reclaim them.
 At Dijon in 1791 he condemned the use of bread, recommending potatoes, lentils, maize, barley, and rice.
-In the spring of the following year he fulminated against hats, arguing that they had been introduced by priests and despots, and that they concealed the face and were gloomy and monotonous, whereas caps left the countenance its natural dignity, and were susceptible of various shapes and colours.
+In the spring of the following year he protested against hats, arguing that they had been introduced by priests and despots, and that they concealed the face and were gloomy and monotonous, whereas caps left the countenance its natural dignity, and were susceptible of various shapes and colours.
 For some weeks the cap movement was very popular in Paris, but the remonstrance addressed by Pétion to the Jacobin club put an end to it.
 The bonnet rouge introduced later had no connection with Pigott.
-He considered buying and occupying a confiscated estate in the south of France, but Madame Roland, who had doubtless met him at Lyons and was amused at his oddities and fickleness, predicted that he would only build castles in the air.
+He considered buying and occupying a confiscated estate in the south of France, but Madame Roland, who had doubtless met him at Lyon and was amused at his oddities and fickleness, predicted that he would only build castles in the air.

 In 1792 he probably settled at Toulouse.
 He died there on 7 July 1794, leaving a widow, Antoinette Boutan.